drowe67/freedv-gui/USER_MANUAL.md

 The Audio tab inside Tools-Options can be used to select the wave file, set the Rx delay, and number of times the tx/rx cycle repeats.

+Additional options are also available if you right-click on the Voice Keyer button:

+* "Use another voice keyer file": Allows you to trigger the voice keyer using a different file from the one configured in Tools->Options.
+* "Record new voice keyer file": Triggers transmit and records your microphone audio to a file that you select.
+Pushing the PTT button will stop recording.

 # Quick Record

 To quickly record incoming signals from the radio, a 'Record' button is provided